 Belfair State Park: A southern Hood Canal campground with shoreline wetlands and great beach walking and saltwater swimming.

-Penrose State Park, Lakebay: A152-acre marine and camping park in Key Peninsula that families like for its shady campsites, waterfront picnic area and shallow swimming beach.
+Penrose State Park, Lakebay: A 165-acre marine and camping park in Key Peninsula that families like for its shady campsites, waterfront picnic area and shallow swimming beach.

 Dosewallips State Park: Another Hood Canal gem with both saltwater and freshwater shoreline on either side of the Dosewallips River.